 When your thermostat displays error code e73, it means that the Rc wire is not receiving power.

-This will sometimes be as easy as the breaker being switched off, but it can also be an issue with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing appears to be out of place, it’s a good idea to speak with a local professional.
+This may be as easy as the breaker being shut off, but it can also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing appears to be out of place, it’s a good idea to contact a local professional.